Hemostasis, the arrest of bleeding from an injured blood vessel, requires the combined activity of

 Two vitamin K–dependent proteins, protein C and free protein S, form a complex that inactivates factors VIIIa and Va by proteolysis.
 Thrombin, when bound to a receptor on endothelial cells (thrombomodulin [CD141]), activates protein C. Activated protein C, in combination with free protein S and an endothelial cell protein C receptor, proteolyzes and inactivates factors VIIIa and Va.

-In addition to normally present inactivators, there are a number of anticoagulant drugs that potentiate the inactivation of coagulation factors (see figure Anticoagulants and their sites of action Anticoagulants and their sites of action ).
+In addition to normally present inactivators, there are a number of anticoagulant medications that potentiate the inactivation of coagulation factors (see figure Anticoagulants and Their Sites of Action).

 Fibrinolysis